wp-plugins/gaias-freetile-blog/readme.txt

 == Description ==

-**Gaia Rendering's FTB Blog is intended for a developer to impliment as it requires additions and changes to theme files.**
+Gaia Rendering's FTB Blog is intended for a developer to impliment as it requires additions and changes to theme files

-*Please read the Read Me file*
+Please read the Read Me file

 Gaia FTB (Freetile Blog) Blog creates a custom post type that can be filtered by custom taxonomy (dynamically updated) and CAN randomly set the post width to either X, X*2, or X*3.
 It also uses the default WP featured image if present.